langchain-ai/langchain/templates/rag-gpt-crawler/README.md

 ## Crawling

-Run GPT-crawler to extact content from a set of urls, using the config file in GPT-crawler repo.
+Run GPT-crawler to extract content from a set of urls, using the config file in GPT-crawler repo.

 Here is example config for LangChain use-case docs: